Diffusion Models for Image Restoration and Enhancement: A Comprehensive Survey

 Recently, diffusion models have emerged as a new branch of generative models, leading to a series of breakthroughs in visual generation tasks.
-The prototype of the diffusion model can be traced back to the work~\cite{sohl2015deep-dpm}, and has been developed by DDPM~\cite{DDPM}, NCSN~\cite{NCSN} and SDE~\cite{SDE}.
-In general, the diffusion model is composed of the forward/diffusion process and reverse process, where the forward process progressively increases the pixel-wise noise to the image until it satisfies the Gaussian noise, and the reverse process aims to reconstruct the image by denoising with score estimating~\cite{NCSN} or noise prediction~\cite{DDPM}.
-Compared to GANs, the diffusion model yields high-fidelity and diverse generation results, thereby successfully replacing the GANs in a series of fields, such as visual generation~\cite{NCSN,DDIM,zhang2023diffcollage-app10,SDE,DDPM} and conditional visual generation~\cite{singh2022conditioning-noisecondition,popov2021grad-app1,levkovitch2022zero-app2,singer2022make-app4,lin2023magic3d-app5,zhang2023adding-app6,xu2022versatile-app7,gu2022vector-vqdiffusion-app8,mou2023t2i-app9,zhang2023diffcollage-app10,babnik2023diffiqa-app11,blattmann2023align-app12}.
-With the advancement of the vision-language model, diffusion model has been extended to the cross-modality generation, such as StableDiffusion~\cite{LDM}, and DALLE-2~\cite{ramesh2022hierarchical-dalle2}.
-This greatly promotes the development of artificial intelligence-generated content (AIGC).
-We have listed the representative works on diffusion models based on the timeline in Fig.~\ref{fig:timeline}.
+The prototype of the diffusion model can be traced back to the work \citep{sohl2015deep-dpm}, and has been developed by DDPM \citep{DDPM}, NCSN \citep{NCSN} and SDE \citep{SDE}.
+In general, the diffusion model is composed of the forward/diffusion process and reverse process, where the forward process progressively increases the pixel-wise noise to the image until it satisfies the distribution of Gaussian noise, and the reverse process aims to reconstruct the image by denoising with score estimating \citep{NCSN} or noise prediction \citep{DDPM}.
+Compared to GANs, the diffusion models yield high-fidelity and diverse generation results, thereby successfully replacing the GANs in a series of fields, such as visual generation \citep{NCSN,DDIM,SDE,DDPM} and conditional visual generation \citep{singh2022conditioning-noisecondition,popov2021grad-app1,babnik2023diffiqa-app11,blattmann2023align-app12}.
+With the advancement of the vision-language model, diffusion model has been extended to the cross-modality generation, such as StableDiffusion \citep{LDM}, and DALLE-2 \citep{ramesh2022hierarchical-dalle2}.
+This greatly promotes the development of artificial intelligence generated content (AIGC).
+We have listed the representative works on diffusion models based on the timeline in Fig. 1 of the \textbf{Supplementary}.